 The General Assembly is the legislative branch of ASNMU, responsible for both developing legislation and overseeing the progress of ASNMU initiatives.
-Assembly meetings are at 7 p.m. every Tuesday in the University Center, and are open to the public.
+Assembly meetings are at 8:30 p.m. every Wednesday in room 311 of the LRC, and are open to the public.

 Members of the General Assembly are elected in ASNMU's annual elections.
 If positions open during the course of the year, they may be filled by eligible students.
 If you are interested in serving in the General Assembly, you can find a listing of all current openings here and apply on-line here.

 All members of the General Assembly serve on either the Academic Affairs or Student Affairs Board, based on who they represent and on at least one committee as well as works on any new projects ASNMU chooses to pursue.
 We encourage you to check out the current committees and projects that they are currently working on!
 If there is something you would like to see us pursue, please send us a suggestion.

 The Chair of the Assembly is responsible for the general operation of the General Assembly.
 This includes running the weekly meetings according to parliamentary procedure, and serving as the Chief Legislator of the Legislative Branch.
 The Chair of the Assembly is chosen by the General Assembly itself from among its voting members.

 The Academic Affairs board is responsible for handling student concerns regarding academics at NMU and implementing programs to further enhance the academic experience at NMU.
 Currently, Academic Affairs is working on the Online Syllabi Database, bringing a testing center to NMU, and helping students with their textbook needs.